kaliop-uk/ezidentitymanagementbundle/readme.md

 4. put the service id in a *remoteuser_login* in the firewall section of security.yml

-5. create a handler class, which converts the RemoteUser into eZ users (probably subclassing Kaliop\IdentityManagementBundle\Security\User\RemoteUserHandler is a good idea)
+5. create a handler class, which converts the RemoteUser into eZ users, implementing RemoteUserHandlerInterface (probably subclassing Kaliop\IdentityManagementBundle\Security\User\RemoteUserHandler is a good idea)

 6. declare it as a service